hopsoft/state_jacket/README.md

 Events are left out, making it much easier to reason about what states exist and how they transition to other states.

+*The examples below are somewhat contrived, but should clearly illustrate the usage.*

 ## Quick Start

 #### Install